 Director RAIA ARBV B.Arch M.Arch (R)

-Michael has extensive experience in the design and delivery of complex community and campus projects through all phases of the architectural service.
+Michael has extensive experience in the design and delivery of complex campus and community projects through all phases of the architectural service.
 Before starting Bourke and Bouteloup Architects, Michael had worked with some of Melbourne’s well known architectural design practices and has undertaken postgraduate design research in campus projects and the architecture of accretion at RMIT University.

 Principal B.Arch B.Larch